 An Introduction to a Web Application Firewall or WAF

-A Web Application Firewall (WAF) provides security for online services from malicious Internet traffic.
-WAFs detect and filter out threats which could degrade, compromise, or knock out online applications.
-WAFs examine HTTP traffic before it reaches the application server.
+A web application firewall (WAF) provides web application security for online services from malicious security attacks such as SQL injection, cross-site scripting (XSS).
+WAF security detects and filters out threats which could degrade, compromise, or expose online applications to denial-of-service (DoS) attacks.
+WAF security examines HTTP traffic before it reaches the application server.
 They also protect against unauthorized transfer of data from the server.

-The PCI Security Standards Council defines a WAF as “a security policy enforcement point positioned between a web application and the client endpoint.
+According to the PCI Security Standards Council, WAFs function as “a security policy enforcement point positioned between a web application and the client endpoint.
 This functionality can be implemented in software or hardware, running in an appliance device, or in a typical server running a common operating system.
 It may be a stand-alone device or integrated into other network components.”

 How Web Application Firewalls Work

 WAFs can be built into hardware appliances, server-side software plugins, or filter traffic as-a-service.
 WAF security protects web applications from malicious endpoints and are essentially opposites of proxy servers (i.e. reverse proxies), which protect devices from malicious applications.

 To ensure security, WAFs intercept and examine all HTTP requests.
 Bogus traffic is simply blocked or tested with CAPTCHA tests designed to stump harmful bots and computer programs.